Board of Directors

 Recall of Board Members

-A recalled member must turn over to the board, within 10 full business days after the recall vote, all records and property of the association in their possession.
+The recall of a board member or members is effective immediately upon conclusion of the board meeting, provided that the recall is facially valid.
+A recalled member must turn over to the board, within 10 full business days after the vote, any and all records and property of the association in their possession.

-The division may not accept for filing a recall petition when there are 60 or fewer days until the scheduled reelection of the board member sought to be recalled or when 60 or fewer days have elapsed since the election of the board member sought to be recalled.
+The division or a court of competent jurisdiction may not accept for filing a recall petition or court action when there are 60 or fewer days until the scheduled reelection of the board member sought to be recalled or when 60 or fewer days have elapsed since the election of the board member sought to be recalled.

 |Please click on the following link for a copy of the DBPR recall guide:||DBPR Recall Guide|